Jan Karnowski: Legacy

 Karnowski was a supporter and promoter of the Kashubian language.
 He claimed that the Polish culture would prevail Baltic only if it drew on truly Kashubian elements, referred to the old historical traditions and built up with the Kashubian spirit.
 As a poet, he debuted at the age of 24 (in 1910), publishing "Nowotné spiéwë" under the nom de plume "Wôś Budzysz".
 That debut turned out to be successful as it presented completely new threads in the Kashubian poetry.
 Apart from poetry, Jan Karnowski was a columnist and a journalist; he wrote for "Gryf" and for "Mestwin" that he himself issued; he criticised politicians and careerists who exploited Kashubians.

-The role Jan Karnowski played in the history of Kashubia and Pomerania, as professor C. Obracht-Prondzyński writes, is genuinely "hard to overrate".
-Up to today are relevant the words of professor A. Bukowski: "While Majkowski was the creator and leader of the Young Kashubians movement, Karnowski was its mind; Majkowski paved the way, Karnowski theoretically and academically supported, justified and popularised it".
-Karnowski was a figure that served his little – great homeland, operating in many areas.
-As a Young Kashubians activist, he formed various circles and organisations, as well as – or perhaps first and foremost – as the writer of historical, ethnological and, above all, beautiful poetic texts, he was – and still is – the guiding spirit for younger Kashubian and Pomeranian generations.
+It is regarded that while Majkowski was the creator and leader of the Young Kashubians movement, Karnowski theoretically and academically supported and popularised it.
+As a Young Kashubians activist, he formed various circles and organisations, and became a writer of historical, ethnological and, poetic texts.